 Earthquakes are another area of geohazard research.
 GEM instruments are being used in this area by a group of Israeli researchers.
 Researchers have installed one of the world’s most sensitive gradiometers (i.e. SuperGrad) in the vicinity of the active Dead Sea fault.
 The SuperGrad is acquiring huge volumes of data recording on a continuous basis for subsequent analysis and potentially, prediction of potentially damaging earthquakes in the region.

-In addition, stationary systems, such as the EUROMAG, can be complemented by the Overhauser system.
+In addition, stationary systems, such as the EUROMAG, can be complemented by the mobile systems such as the GEM GSM 19 Overhauser system.

 For earthquake hazard work, the recommended instrument is the SuperGrad, a 3-axis system that is the most sensitive gradiometer on the market with 0.05 pT rms noise at 1 reading per second.

 The following lists selected case histories both from GEM and from independent sources.
 Non-GEM studies are intended to show methods and results related to magnetic methods in volcanology.

 If you would like to have an additional link posted on this page, please send your suggestion to firstname.lastname@example.org.BACK